benkrichman/geocontour/README.md

-# maskpy
+# geocontour

-Functions for applying contour tracing to gridded data.
-Geared towards masking and contour tracing with practical applications towards geospatial data.
-Made to operate mainly on numpy arrays.
+Utilities for masking, contour tracing, and geocontour construction for flux calculations from gridded geographic data.

 ## Masks